BojoZahariev/Sketch/README.md

-DOM manipultion exercise from The Odin Project.
+DOM manipultaion exercise from The Odin Project.